 I also took a look at what I take stock and value in, and where I put my own fire and passion into.
-Overall, it helped a lot to get me centered back to some new form of myself.
-Now that I’m feeling better, I have more resources and a better idea of what to do when I’m stuck in that space next time because there will be a next time.
+It helped a lot and got me centered back to some new form of myself.
+Now that I’m feeling better, I have more resources and a better idea of what to do when I’m stuck in that space because there is always the possibililty that there will be a next time.
 I hope that you’ll take something from this and realize there is so much more you can do for yourself, to rejuvenate your mood or headspace when you need it most.

 - Nap– Sometimes a nap is just what the doctor ordered.
 Getting rest restarts your mind, body and soul.
 This is also something I do a lot.